Lønavatnet

-Lønavatnet is a lake in the municipality of Voss in Vestland county, Norway.
-The 2.91 km2 lake lies along the river Strandaelvi which runs from Vinje south to Vossevangen.
+Lønavatnet is a lake in Voss Municipality in Vestland county, Norway.
+The 2.91 km2 long lake lies along the river Strandaelvi which runs from the village of Vinje south to the large village of Vossevangen.
 The lake lies about 4 km north of the village of Vossevangen, with the European route E16 highway running along the western shore and Norwegian County Road 309 along the eastern shore.